- What does an English tutor do?

 To tutor upper level programs such as post-secondary or university level, the prospective English tutors are also required to obtain a Master's Degree or Doctoral Degree in Education.

-Guide to Teaching Primary School English
+Teaching Primary School English

 The English tutoring from Kindergarten through to end of Primary School involves a program of study around